Skip to Main Content

 What is a macro?

 Macros are scripts run in MS Word, which are used to apply consistent formatting styles to your journal content.
-Our formatting macros are created by our printer, Joe Christensen Printing (JCI), and are specific to each Journal due to variations in fonts, sizes, and default formatting.
+Our formatting macros are created by our printer, Sheridan, and are specific to each Journal due to variations in fonts, sizes, and default formatting.

 Information on our macros